sorbet/sorbet.run/docs/talks/RubyConf2018/index.md

 - We're currently building both
 - The plan is to:
    - use runtime profiling and manually verify some singatures
-   - and the propagate them with static analys.
+   - then the propagate them with static analysis

 ---